apache/openwhisk/docs/single_entrypoint_proxy_contract.md

 }
 ```

-The underlying function would recieve a parameters map with the keys `name` and `location` with the values `Alan Turing` and `England` respectively.
+The underlying function would receive a parameters map with the keys `name` and `location` with the values `Alan Turing` and `England` respectively.

 ## Init/Run